Kibsgaard/SimplePTT/README.md

-ToggleMic
+SimplePTT
 =========

-A simple WPF application that allows you to mute/unmute your microphone.
+A Windows utility that enables global push-to-talk by muting and unmuting your microphone.